 New Things Under the Sun is a free newsletter about recent-ish research on the economics of innovation, science of science, creativity, and discovery.
 It is written to be accessible to non-specialists, but with enough depth for you to understand the methods and evidence for claims made.
 Thanks to generous support from Emergent Ventures at the Mercatus Center, New Things Under the Sun is published every other Tuesday during 2021.

 Sign up to get the newsletter delivered to your email.

 Who are you?

 Matt Clancy!
+I’m a progress studies fellow at Emergent Ventures.
 I did a dissertation on the economics of innovation, worked on science policy as a research economist at the USDA for a few years, and now teach at Iowa State University, in the Department of Economics.
 Among other things, I teach an economics of innovation class and do research on innovation.
 Learn more about me here.